alessandropanzieri/GSS-Exprivia-project/documents/Software Requirements and Analysis.md

 - **BE - 01**

-  The system will be implemented using REST-API backend technology, ensuring access to employee information.
+  The system will be implemented using REST-API backend technology, ensuring access to employee data.

 - **BE - 02**